Introductory Catalog: British and World Newspapers

 About These Newspapers and Magazines

 The newspapers are full folio size unless described as quarto or octavo, which are respectively smaller in format, the latter being the standard size for most magazines.
 Most newspapers have been carefully removed from bound volumes and may exhibit characteristic minor spine weakness or separation without significant paper loss.
-Magazines are disbound from annual volumes and lack wraps and plates unless otherwise stated, as these were never preserved in the bound runs.
+Magazines are disbound from annual volumes and lack wraps unless otherwise stated, as these were very rarely preserved in the bound runs.

 Each catalog entry is very briefly described for the general appearance, historical significance, and content of the title.
 Every issue contains hours of additional historic reading and insights into the world preserved on its pages, much more than I could find the space to describe here.
 The peridocials offered here are what are called "atmosphere" or "type" issues.
 They were printed on those ninety-nine days in a hundred that nothing of great historic note occurred.
 They are still of great value (and quite modest price) for the intimate glimpse they provide into a long-vanished world.
 Their articles detail what was important to the people of those days, be it politics, wars, social values, or any ol the other enduring human concerns.
 Even the ads, so modest by our standards, speak to us of the never-changing human wish for novelty, status, comfort, and security.